 Best TSA Approved Gun Cases & Travel Requirements

-Recently I wanted to take my new target pistol with me on a trip to the mountains, just to do some plinking and target shooting.
-But I was going to be flying on one of the airlines.
+Well, I just recently went through the traveling with a firearm process.
+I wanted to take my new target pistol with me on a trip to the mountains, just to do some plinking and target shooting.
+For this trip, I was going to be flying on one of the airlines.
 So I did some digging to find out exactly what are the requirements for traveling with a firearm, and specifically what type of gun cases are approved by the TSA.

 In today’s tightly controlled and scrutinized airport environments, it’s important to have the right type of pistol and gun case if you plan on traveling with your weapon.
 It is legal to travel with your gun; however, that gun must be locked in a case that meets the TSA’s requirements.
 That gun case then needs to be locked and checked as baggage.

 Read on to get up to speed on the latest TSA rules and to learn about the best TSA approved gun cases.
 But if you can't wait, we've compiled the top selling TSA gun cases you can view here:

 Many gun case manufacturer’s today are making cases to fit TSA requirements.
 While the requirements for TSA approved gun cases are pretty straight forward, let’s rundown what you need to look for in a gun case.

 - Hard side container with a combination or key lock

 - Case must be locked